• Skip to primary navigation

 Butternut squash soup screams comfort on a cold day.

-Make an ultra-rich and creamy soup using a medium-sized butternut squash to present a delicious side dish.
+Make an ultra-creamy soup using a medium-sized butternut squash to present a delicious side dish.

 You can roast the squash for an even better flavor.